 QUOTEBOX--Demonstrations mark case against Myanmar at U.N.'s World Court

-Hearings began on Tuesday at the International Court of Justice in The Hague, where Myanmar is accused of genocide against its minority Muslim Rohingya population during a 2017 military crackdown.
-The Gambia, which launched proceedings in November at the U.N.'s top court, asked the 17-member panel of judges to approve so-called provisional measures - an order instructing Myanmar to halt activities that could aggravate the case or harm the Rohingya people until the case is heard in full, possibly in 2020.
+Hearings are underway at the International Court of Justice in The Hague, where Myanmar is accused of genocide against its minority Muslim Rohingya population during a 2017 military crackdown.

+Gambia, which initiated proceedings in November at the U.N.'s top court, asked the 17-member panel of judges to approve provisional measures - an order instructing Myanmar to halt activities that could aggravate the case or harm the Rohingya people until the case is heard in full, possibly in 2020.
+Myanmar leader Aung San Suu Kyi said in opening remarks the case should not be heard in The Hague.
+Denying genocide took place, she said Gambia's allegations were "incomplete and misleading".

-That request is expected to be ruled upon within weeks, but cases at the tribunal, also called the World Court, can take years to conclude in full.
-Demonstrations were held on Tuesday in Myanmar, Bangladesh and outside the courtroom in the Netherlands, both for and against Aung San Suu Kyi, the country's leader and a Nobel Peace laureate.
+That request is expected to be ruled on within weeks, but cases at the tribunal, also called the World Court, can take years to conclude in full.
+Demonstrations are being held in Myanmar, Bangladesh and outside the courtroom in the Netherlands, both for and against Aung San Suu Kyi, the country's leader, and a Nobel Peace laureate.

-Here is a collection of quotes from people taking part: Moe Moe Hnin, 52, came from Belgium to support Suu Kyi:
+Here is a collection of quotes from people taking part: "I hope the truth would be on our side," said Ko Hla, 52, speaking in the commercial capital of Myanmar, Yongon, where hundreds of people gathered to watch a live broadcast of the hearings.

-"Yes, military dictators have been committing human rights violations in the whole of Burma.
-You have to see them separately.
-It is not Burma, it is not the Burmese people or our religion.
-We are not racist.
-"Anyway, we stand for her.
-We are on her side.
-She stands for us.
-She stands for the whole of Burma.
-She stands for every religion, all the people of Burma."
+"Mother Suu went to the court to defend the truth.
+I also hope that the truth will be revealed."
+Around 250 Suu Kyi supporters gathered outside the Peace Palace in The Hague, where they held photos of their leader and chanted: "We stand with you, Daw Aung San Suu Kyi.
+Mother Suu be healthy and be successful."

 Hamid Hossain, a Rohingya refugee in Cox's Bazar, Bangladesh: "All of us are praying and many are fasting for justice.
 We pray to Allah that we will get justice.
 We're offering special prayers at mosques.